Investor Education

 How THRV Approaches Income

-The Prospera Income ETF (THRV) is a flexible, “go anywhere” actively managed income strategy focused on delivering consistent monthly income.
-THRV is designed to deliver consistent monthly income by anchoring its portfolio in a core allocation of high-quality fixed income ETFs.
-These positions provide structural stability, daily liquidity, and efficient access to segments of the bond market across the yield curve.
+THRV is a flexible, “go anywhere” actively managed multi-asset income strategy that seeks to make monthly distributions and generate an attractive current level of income relative to prevailing intermediate-term U.S Treasury yields .
+Our strategy anchors the portfolio to a core allocation of fixed income ETFs which provide diversification, liquidity and broad exposure across maturities and credit qualities.
+As a foundation we believe these positions offer efficient access to segments of the bond market across the yield curve that can provide meaningful current income.
 Around this foundation, the fund tactically allocates to closed-end funds (CEFs), dividend-paying equities, preferred shares, real assets, and commodities each carefully selected to enhance yield, diversify risk, and add resilience against inflationary pressures.

-To help cushion the impact of market downturns, the strategy maintains an “Always On” protection layer with 0.25% of the portfolio in protective puts.
-This hedge is scalable up to 10% in periods of heightened volatility to buffer drawdowns and preserve capital.
+Additionally, the strategy maintains a systematic derivatives overlay intended to help manage downside risk, with initial entry positions ranging from 0.05%-0.25% of the portfolio in put options at any given time.
+This hedge is scalable up to 10% in periods of heightened volatility to help cushion drawdowns and preserve capital.

 Our Core: Fixed Income ETFs

-The foundation of the portfolio is a diversified allocation (40–60%) to fixed income ETFs.
-These vehicles provide transparent, liquid, and cost-efficient exposure across the bond market, allowing the investment team to actively manage duration, credit quality, sector mix, and curve positioning.
-By using ETFs as the core, the strategy benefits from both structural stability and tactical flexibility, ensuring the portfolio can adapt to evolving macro and interest rate environments.
+The foundation of the portfolio is a diversified allocation (40–70%) to fixed income ETFs.
+These instruments provide transparent, liquid access to exposure across the bond market, allowing the investment team to actively manage duration, credit quality, sector mix, and curve positioning.
+By using ETFs as the core, the strategy is intended to balance implementation discipline with tactical flexibility, allowing the portfolio to adapt to evolving macro and interest rate environments.

 Building Around The Core